Provide users remote access to your organization's local Windows network file system through Aurora.

 - Easy-to-use Web browser based management interface

-Enables Access from Anywhere Whether it's from a Web browser or from the separately available Mobile, Windows Desktop, or Mac Desktop modules, as long as you have Internet access, you are able to access your network-stored files.
+Enables Access from Anywhere As long as you have Internet access, you are able to access your network-stored files.
 Simply authenticate and Aurora™ determines and then establishes access to all of the network folders you have rights to.

 Automatically Mounts All User Storage Without Need for Login Scripts Once a user authenticates to the network, Aurora uses the network identity information stored in Microsoft Active Directory to determine all of the storage areas to which the user is entitled access.
 This method of determining access is much more efficient and accurate than network login scripts and drive mappings.